 - Professor, Academy of Fine Arts, Academy of Fine Arts

 - University Lecturer, Taiteellinen tutkimus Kuvataideakatemia, Academy of Fine Arts

 Applying to the programme

 The programme admits new students every other year.

-Next possible time to apply will be in August 2022.
-We will publish the updated application instructions in spring 2022.
-Studies begin in Autumn 2023.
+Next possible time to apply will be in September 2022.
+We will publish the updated application instructions latest by June 2022.
+Studies begin in autumn 2023.